-Natural gas production-from both conventional and unconventional sources-is a significant air pollution source, can disrupt ecosystems and watersheds, leads to industrialization of entire landscapes, threatens groundwater, and presents challenging waste disposal issues.
+Natural gas production-from both conventional and unconventional sources-is a significant air pollution source, can disrupt ecosystems and watersheds, leads to industrialization of entire landscapes, and presents challenging waste disposal issues.
 DOE/FE must consider the increase in these environmental harms that exports are likely to stimulate.

 Much of the induced production resulting from exports is likely to come from shale gas and other unconventional sources.
-EIA has concluded that "[o]n average, across all cases and export scenarios, the shares of the increase in total domestic production coming from shale gas, tight gas, [and] coalbed sources are 72 percent, 13 percent, [and] 8 percent," respectively.80
+EIA has concluded that "[o]n average, across all cases and export scenarios, the shares of the increase in total domestic production

 A subcommittee of the DOE's Secretary of Energy's Advisory Board recently highlighted "a real risk of serious environmental consequences" resulting from continued expansion of shale gas production.
-Shale gas production (as well as coalbed and tight sands production) typically requires the controversial practice of hydraulic fracturing, or fracking.
+Shale gas production (as well as coalbed and tight sands production) requires the controversial practice of hydraulic fracturing, or fracking.
 As we explain below, natural gas production in general, and fracking in particular, impose a large number of environmental harms.